jundalisay/superb/content/en/research/einstein/relativity/section-05.md

 - If the non-moving `K` is a Galileian co-ordinate system, then every other moving viewpoint `K'` is a Galileian one, when, in relation to a non-moving `K`, it is in a condition of uniform motion of translation.
 - Relative to a moving `K'` the mechanical laws of Galilei-Newton hold good exactly as they do with respect to a non-moving `K`

-Our tenet is thus=  If, relative to a non-moving `K`, a moving `K'` is uniformly moving without rotation, then natural phenomena run their course with respect to a moving `K'` according to exactly the same general laws with respect to non-moving `K`.
+Our tenet is thus: If, relative to a non-moving `K`, a moving `K'` is uniformly moving without rotation, then natural phenomena run their course with respect to a moving `K'` according to exactly the same general laws with respect to non-moving `K`.

 This is my principle of Relativity (in the restricted sense).
 It is obvious in classical mechanics.
 <!-- As long as one was convinced that all natural phenomena were capable of representation with the help of classical mechanics, there was no need to doubt the validity of this principle of relativity. -->